 "It was perfectly understandable why he got into me," Hicks told reporters after the spring training game.
 "I have to be able to hit the cutoff man.
 That's my job.
 That's what needed to be done, and I didn't do it."

 Overall, his defensive performance has been even more troublesome than just those two isolated instances.
 According to UZR/150, his mark of -14.2 runs is 18th out of 23 qualified center fielders.
 Meanwhile, his Revised Zone Rate (RZR) of .862 ranks 22 out of 23 – meaning that he is making just 86.2% of in-zone plays that center fielders should make.
-Last, Baseball Info Solution’s Plus/Minus has his contributions at -5.
+Lastly, Baseball Info Solution’s Plus/Minus has his contribution at -5.
 Certainly the small sample size warning applies but the three metrics all agree and appear to confirm the eye test that Hicks is not a defensive wizard to this point in the season.

 There is no question that Hicks has the speed to cover copious amounts of real estate and an arm to shut down opponents’ running games.
 He still has a lot to learn about how the game is played at the major league level.
 Gardenhire wants him to understand that you cannot have a million dollar arm and a ten cent head.